 Getting started will only take only a few minutes - then explore topics, follow colleagues and join a conversation among conservators from New York to Beijing.

 Led by IIC Fellows Jonathan Ashley-Smith (focusing on ethics) and David Scott (authenticity) who will explore the current state of debate in the profession.
 They will also ask questions such as how we make judgements when forced to choose between preserving original material and the traditional appearance of objects.

-An online symposium took place on 26 - 27 November 2020, Conservation and Philosophy: Intersections and Interactions, you can read the papers published online in the special issue of Studies in Conservation in early 2022 here.
-We are hoping to make this a biennial event with support of the special interest community.
+Following the inaugral online symposium in 2020, Conservation and Philosophy: Intersections and Interactions, you can read the papers published online in the special issue of Studies in Conservation in early 2022 here.
+We are hoping to make this a triennial event with support of the special interest community.

 You can also take part in follow on events for students and early career professionals during 2022 and 2023 linked to this theme, including a series of Socratic Dialogues hosted by IIC Fellow - Bill Wei , by logging into the IIC Community platform.

 The IIC Special Interest Community for Sustainability, championed by IIC's Executive Director, Sarah Stannage and IIC's Environmental Sustainability Associate Editor, Marina Herriges, will be organising a series of meetings, webinars and initiatives with the help of our friends within the sector as part of a Sustainability and Climate Action Community Challenge programme #Together We Make The Future.